sammaxfleet/THISORTHATAPI/README.md

 User Stories:

-1. As a developer/superuser I can view a list of all posts made by user in date order
+1. As a developer/superuser I can view a list of all posts made by user in date order - WON'T HAVE
-2. As a developer/superuser I can view a single post so that I can see single post details, including comments
+2. As a developer/superuser I can view a single post so that I can see single post details, including comments - SHOULD HAVE
-3. As a developer/superuser I can create a new post so that this post will be displayed in the posts list
+3. As a developer/superuser I can create a new post so that this post will be displayed in the posts list - MUST HAVE
-4. As a developer/superuser I can edit a post that I created so that I can amend any missing or incorrect information on the post
+4. As a developer/superuser I can edit a post that I created so that I can amend any missing or incorrect information on the post - MUST HAVE
-5. As a developer/superuser I can delete a post that I created so that I can delete post data from the API
+5. As a developer/superuser I can delete a post that I created so that I can delete post data from the API - MUST HAVE

 Milestone: Comments

 User Stories:

-1. As a developer/superuser I can create a comment so that I can link a comment to a post
+1. As a developer/superuser I can create a comment so that I can link a comment to a post -
 2. As a developer/superuser I can view a list of all comments so that I can see all comments created in the API
 3. As a developer/superuser I can retrieve a single comment by ID so that I can edit or delete this comment
 4. As a developer/superuser I can edit a comment that I created so that I can amend any missing or incorrect information